 Article 11 of Law no. 1/2000 on the Civil Procedure permits collective legal proceedings.
-It furthers states legally established consumer and user associations may defend the rights and interests of their members and of the association in court, as well as the general interests of consumers and users, without prejudice to the individual legitimacy of injured persons.
+It furthers states that legally established consumer and user associations may defend the rights and interests of their members and of the association in court, as well as the general interests of consumers and users, without prejudice to the individual legitimacy of the injured persons.

-Whenever a group of consumers or users that are perfectly determined or may be easily determined are damaged by a harmful event (e.g., by a defective product), the following persons may request the protection of collective interests (i) associations of consumers and users, (ii) legally established entities which purpose is to defend or protect these consumers and users, or (iii) the group of injured parties.
+Whenever a group of consumers or users that are perfectly determined or may be easily determined are damaged by a harmful event (e.g., by a defective product), the following persons may request the protection of collective interests: